 - Openness: If you are open or transparent, you avoid cheating or lying, you avoid secrecy or concealment, you avoid the gnawing pains of loneliness and regrets.
+Openness helps build trust.
 Do not make the assumption that your opinion is not valid or that your words are meaningless.
 Voice it out with respect.
 Your are being straight forward or frank.
 Listen to both sides of the story before you conclude.
 Communicate with an open attitude and never take yourself or the other person for granted.
 A smile on your face makes it easier for others to open up.
 The book of wisdom: Job 13:5 has been taken out of context: “Oh, that you would altogether be silent!
 This for you would be wisdom.”
 Silence (tranquility) is a great way to communicate with God.
 However, we are humans.
 Our senses must be invigorated with words, touch or gesture.
 Open up.
 Communicate.
 You can’t build a relationship without communication.
 You can’t productively communicate without being open.
+You can’t build trust without communication.
 Never assume that someone already knows what you feel.
 Be open.
 A simple hello can lead to a nice conversation.
 A handshake or fist bump may lead to a meaningful hug.
 A wave of the hand in a friendly gesture can put a smile in someone’s face.
-Communicate.

 - Respect: GIVE RESPECT.
 DO NOT EXPECT RESPECT.
 “Respect is to be earned, only if lost once given.”
 If everybody is expecting respect, how can there be respect for one another?
 On the other hand, if everybody gives respect, there will be no need to expect it.
 The only time that respect needs to be earned is when the respect that was kindly given was disrespectfully lost.